mikegagnon/battle-pets/README.md

 $ ./test.sh
 ```

+### Crash tests

+I haven't implemented automated tests to cover crash failures, but we can
+test manually.
+For instance:

+- Crash the `redis-server`
+- `$ python contest.py` will display a 500 INTERNAL SERVER ERROR
+- Relaunch `redis-server`
+- `$ python contest.py` will display the result of polling and the battle

 The output should look something like `expected_test_output.txt`, but it won't be an exact match because of timestamps.

 ## Command-line tools